 The Vibe: Modern Creative 'Nawlins (by way of Portland).

 Standout Detail: Warm, well-worn, relaxing interiors designed by Ace's "spiritual soul sisters" Roman + Williams.

 This Place Is Perfect For: Mix-and-minglers, birthday partiers, raw bar enthusiasts, and travelers who want to dig into NOLA the minute they drop their bags.

 Rooms: There are 234 rooms (a mix of Double Double, Medium, Large, Corner King, and Suite) and classic Ace accoutrements (musical instruments, curated magazine selection, leather chairs, mini bar with locally procured items).
-Cute Smeg fridges are painted "French Quarter Green," and room service is 24/7.
+Cute Smeg fridges are painted "French Quarter Green," and room service is of course available.

 On Site: Classic Ace Lobby Bar (and accompanying lobby scene), rooftop pool and bar, four event spaces, Three Keys performance venue, and plenty of lounge space for socializing, hanging out, or "working" on a laptop.

 Food + Drink: At Josephine Estelle, chefs get the James Beard nod for bringing together Italian and Southern traditions on a plate.
 Seaworthy, a darkly lit and wildly cozy Creole cottage, offers wild-caught specialties, fruits of the sea, and fancy cocktails.
-Stumptown Coffee Roasters reliably deliver the caffeinated goods at all times of day.
-The hot dog served at the rooftop bar is said to be among the best in the city (maybe it's the pretzel bun).
+Alto, the rooftop bar by the pool, serves daily drink specials, pizzas, and burgers.
+Lovage is the all-day cafe where the pastries, salads, and sandwiches are made with farm-fresh, responsibly-sourced ingredients and the coffee is Stumptown.